 Growing snapdragons (Antirrhinum Majus) provides months of color ranging from pale pastels to vibrant reds and oranges.
 Native to southern Europe and the Mediterranean, they are a favorite flower for cutting and will blossom all winter in warmer climates.

-In ancient times snapdragons (Antirrhinum Majus) were thought to have supernatural powers and offer protection from witchcraft.
+In ancient times snapdragons were thought to have supernatural powers and offer protection from witchcraft.
 They were also believed to restore beauty and youthfulness to women.
-Growing snapdragons provides months of color ranging from pale pastels to vibrant reds and oranges.
-They are a favorite flower for cutting and fragrance.
-Native to southern Europe and the Mediterranean.
-Plants grow 1-3 feet tall.
+Aromatic plants grow 1-3 feet tall.
 Self-seeding annual.

-Snapdragons thrive in the cooler temperatures of late spring and do best in sunny locations with rich, well-drained soil.
+Snapdragons thrive in the cooler temperatures of late spring and do best in sunny locations with rich, well-drained soil (watch Flower Gardening from the Ground Up – video).
 Plants will not flourish where temperatures are high for long periods of time.
 Blooms will tolerate some frost.
 Under favorable conditions, snapdragons will self-sow in the garden.

 How to Plant:

 May be grown from cuttings or from seed.
-If planting from seed, sow indoors on the surface of the soil for 8 weeks before last frost.
+If planting from seed, sow indoors on the surface of the soil for 8 weeks before last frost (see Starting Annual Flowers Indoors).
 Seeds will germinate in 10-20 days.
 For best results, sow in vermiculite and water from below.
 Plant outdoors after last frost.
-Pinch back young plants after 4-6 leaves have appeared to encourage a bushy habit and apply an all-purpose organic fertilizer for optimum plant health.
+Pinch back young plants after 4-6 leaves have appeared to encourage a bushy habit and apply an organic flower fertilizer for optimum plant health.
 Spent flowers should be picked often to encourage more blooms.
-If blooms become scarce, cut back plants drastically, then feed and water generously.
+If blooms become scarce, cut back plants drastically then feed and water generously.
 Plants may need to be staked when young.